MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 ### Write test methods
 > [!NOTE]
 > This section shows syntax for the Microsoft Unit Testing Framework for C/C++.
-Google.Test, Boost.Test and other frameworks each have their own syntax.
+It is documented here: [Microsoft.VisualStudio.TestTools.CppUnitTestFramework API Reference](microsoft-visualstudio-testtools-cppunittestframework-api-reference.md).
+For Google Test documentation, see [Google Test Primer](https://github.com/google/googletest/blob/master/googletest/docs/Primer).
+For Boost.Test, see [Boost Test Library: The Unit Test Framework](http://www.boost.org/doc/libs/1_46_0/libs/test/doc/html/utf.html).

 The .cpp file in your test project (by default named unittest1.cpp) has a stub class and method defined for you as an example of how to write test code.
 Note that the signatures use the TEST_CLASS and TEST_METHOD macros, which make the methods discoverable from the Test Explorer window.

 ![Add include directives](media/cpp-write-test-methods.png "C++ test add includes for header files")

 TEST_CLASS and TEST_METHOD are part of the Microsoft Native Test Framework.
-For more information and documentation on all the available macros and functions, see [Using Microsoft.VisualStudio.TestTools.CppUnitTestFramework](using-microsoft-visualstudio-testtools-cppunittestframework.md).

 A TEST_METHOD returns void.
 To produce a test result, use the static methods in the Assert class to test actual results against what is expected.
 In the following example, assume `md_utils` has a public method that that takes a `std::string` and returns a result.
 We can test that the function works as expected like so: